 Buying live bloodworms means that they are still moving around.
-Since they are in their most natural form, your betta benefits from great nutritional content.
-Unlike the frozen and freeze-dried.
+Since they are in their most natural form, your betta benefits from their nutritional content, unlike the frozen and freeze-dried ones.
 They contain more nutrients because they haven’t been altered.
 However, it should be noted that bloodworms aren’t great nutritional treats for bettas in general, so this perk should be considered with a grain of salt.

 The downside to these bloodworms is that they have a shorter shelf life than frozen worms, making them more costly.
 You can only keep them in the fridge for 2–3 days, and then you have to dispose of them.

 In addition, despite their high nutritional content, these live bloodworms can carry parasites that can infect your fish.
 If you prefer buying these creatures, it’s best to go to a reputable pet store.

 These bloodworms are a good mix of freeze-dried and live bloodworms.
 Sold at most local pet stores, they come in foil-sealed individual cubes or a frozen slab that hobbyists can break a piece from.

 Frozen bloodworms are ideal if you need to keep the food for about six months.
 Apart from the storage time, they also have a good amount of nutrients.